GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 [More information about deploying your cloud function can be found here.](https://cloud.google.com/functions/docs/deploy)

 Snippet provided below for brevity.
+It’s recommended that you keep the default authentication instead of allowing unauthenticated invocation of your Cloud Function or Cloud Run service.

-* cf_name - the name of the cloud function, this should match the entry function in your code (in the example it's *remote_vertex_ai*)
+* cf_name - the name of the cloud function
 * project - the project the cloud function is deployed to
 * runtime - this was defaulted to python39 but can be changed as required
 ```
 gcloud functions deploy $CF_NAME \
---project=$PROJECT --runtime python39 --trigger-http
+--project=$PROJECT --runtime=python39 --entry-point=$ENTRY_POINT --source=call_nlp --trigger-http
 ```

 ### Granting the service account invoker permissions on the functions